 Calculating Gross Profit

-The formula for calculating gross profit is:
+The gross profit equation is:

 Gross Profit = Revenue – Cost of Goods Sold – Other Direct Expenses

 Gross profit is the profit remaining after paying your direct product costs but before paying for your overhead and general expenses.
 So for the Parachute Palace, it’s the profit Phil generated after paying for the wholesale cost of the parachute he sold.

 The wholesale cost of the parachutes is referred to in accounting lingo as the Cost of Good Sold.
 If you want to really geek out and impress some CPAs, you can even shorten it to COGS, a term you may have seen before.